Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Physical implementation

-where $C$ and $L$ are respectively the capacitance and inductance matrices, and the last term is the inductive energy associated to the coupling with external currents.
-The terms in the matrix $C$ come from the local capacitance of each resonator, $C_{jj}$, as well as the mutual capacitance to its neighbors, $C_{j \neq k}\ll C_{jj}$.
-The inductance matrix contains both the diagonal terms that we use to control the frequency of each resonators, $(L^{-1})_{jj}$, as well as the mutual inductance between different resonators, $(L^{-1})_{j \neq k}$.
+where $\hat{C}$ and $\hat{L}$ are, respectively, the capacitance and inductance matrices, and the last term is the inductive energy associated with the coupling with external currents.
+The terms in the matrix $\hat{C}$ come from the local capacitances of each resonator, $C_{jj}$, as well as the mutual capacitances between neighbors, $C_{j \neq k}\ll C_{jj}$.
+The inductance matrix contains both the diagonal terms that we use to control the frequency of each resonator, $(\hat{L}^{-1})_{jj}$, and the mutual inductances between different resonators, $(\hat{L}^{-1})_{j \neq k}$.